AavHRF/HYPR/README.md

 - [ ] Runs in the background, no need to keep a window open
 - [x] Cross-platform - run on Windows, Linux, or MacOS
 - [ ] Weighted bin targeting methods - rank your targets in order of preference

+# Contributing
+Make a PR, before you commit run `pre_commit.sh` to ensure that the files get formatted properly.